ad-freiburg/ad-blog/content/post/project-energy-price-forecasting.md

 <td> 300</td>
 </tr>
 </table> <br>
-Mean MAE = 6.7 <br>
+Mean MAE = 6.65 <br>
-Mean MRSE = 7.93
+Mean MRSE = 7.66
 </li></br>
-<li>MLP: Adding an extra hidden layer can help improve the MAE as compared to the
+<li>MLP<br>
-previously mentioned MLP with a single hidden layer. <br>
+Adding an extra hidden layer can help improve the MAE as compared to the previously mentioned MLP with a single hidden layer.
+However, this increases the number of trainable parameters. <br>
 <table>
 <tr>
 <td> number_steps_in  </td>